Tahmeed Ahmed: Career

 Dr. Ahmed joined the International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b) in 1985 as a medical officer.
 He has been promoted to the position of Scientist in 2003 and appointed as the Head of Nutrition Programme at International Centre for Diarrhoeal Disease Research, Bangladesh in 2005.
 Dr. Ahmed became Senior Director of Nutrition and Clinical Services Division at icddr,b on 2015.
 On February 1, 2021, he succeeded Professor John D. Clemens as the Executive Director of icddr,b.

 His research works primarily focus on community-based and clinical studies to improve nutritional status of populations particularly children and women and to further optimize management of diarrheal diseases and associated conditions.
 He is also interested in upstream research using tools to study microbiota, proteome, and metabolome in improving the treatment of nutritional disorders.

+Dr. Ahmed is an Editorial Board Member in the American Journal of Clinical Nutrition.
+He was recognized as Goalkeepers Champion by the Gates Foundation in 2024.
+In 2025, he was named among TIME magazine’s 100 most influential people in health, recognized for his contributions contributions to maternal and child health, nutrition, and evidence-based health solutions in resource-limited settings.